 Referer header (with a single

-r as this was a typo in the orignal spec) for links away from a page.
+r as this was a typo in the original spec) for links away from a page.
 This API is deprecated and removed from browsers.

 Referrer-Policy header instead.